borodark/adbc/test/TEST_SUMMARY.md

 - `test/adbc_database_test.exs` - Database module tests
 - `test/adbc_test.exs` - General unit tests

-These can be run if needed but are not critical for verifying Cube Arrow Native integration.
+These can be run if needed but are not critical for verifying Cube ADBC(Arrow Native) integration.

 ## Test Environment Requirements